 Coordination tasks: The RMF coordinates the risk management activities at all levels and in all business areas.
-In this role, RMF is development responsible for the of processes strategies, methods, and procedures for the identification, assessment, monitoring and management of risks and ensures the correct implementation of risk management quidelines.
+In this role, RMF is responsible for the development of strategies, methods, processes and procedures for the identification, assessment, monitoring and management of risks and ensures the correct implementation of risk management quidelines.